Women Talking (film): Box office

 On the first weekend of its limited theatrical release, it grossed $40,530 from 8 theaters, making it the worst platform opening of the year.
-Deadline cited the proximity of Christmas, the nationwide impact of Winter Storm Elliott, and the general public no longer showing support for prestige films as contributing factors.
-It expanded to 707 theatres in the nationwide expansion, grossing $970,469 with $1,372 avenue at the box office until it drop out on nationwide second weekend with $558,071, finishing fifteenth 2 times.
+In Deadline Hollywood, United Artists Releasing cited the proximity of Christmas and the nationwide impact of Winter Storm Elliott as contributing factors.
+It expanded to 707 theatres in the nationwide expansion, grossing $970,469 with a $1,372 average at the box office until it dropped out on its nationwide second weekend with $558,071, finishing fifteenth twice.

+Following the Academy Award nomination announcements, the film welcomed a 164% boost in grosses.

 Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 90% based on 282 reviews, with an average rating of 8/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 90%, based on 296 reviews, with an average rating of 8/10.
 The site's critics consensus reads: "While Women Talking sometimes forsakes entertaining drama in favor of simply getting its points across, its message is valuable -- and effectively delivered."
-On Metacritic, the film has a weighted average score of 79 out of 100 based on 47 critics, indicating "generally favorable reviews."
+On Metacritic, the film has a weighted average score of 77 out of 100, based on 47 critics, indicating "generally favorable reviews".

-Peter Debruge from Variety called the film a "powerful act of nonviolent protest".
-In a review following the Telluride Film Festival, Justin Chang from Los Angeles Times described the film as "a movie that deliberately hovers between drama and parable, the materially concrete and the spiritually abstract, and whose stark austerity sometimes gives way to bursts of salty wit and cathartic laughter".
+Following the Telluride Film Festival premiere, Peter Debruge from Variety wrote that the film is a "powerful act of nonviolent protest".
+Justin Chang of the Los Angeles Times described it as "a movie that deliberately hovers between drama and parable, the materially concrete and the spiritually abstract, and whose stark austerity sometimes gives way to bursts of salty wit and cathartic laughter".
+A. O. Scott from The New York Times called the film "a timely political parable with a stellar ensemble cast".
+He also described the film as "plain-spoken almost to the point of artlessness and turns out to be as layered and whorled as a hand-woven tapestry".
+Mae Abdulbaki of Screen Rant gave the film 3.5 out of 5 stars, calling it a "riveting adaptation" with "great" and "phenomenal" performances.
+She also wrote that the film "tackles a difficult subject with thoughtful sensitivity, levity, and spirited discussion that will leave audiences thinking about the film and its central premise for a long time after it's over".

+In July 2023, CBR ranked it as the "Best Indie Film of the 2020s (So Far)," saying that the film achieved its goals thanks to "its story and the message it sends to those in similar situations."
+In August 2023, Collider ranked the film at number 10 on its list of "The 20 Best Drama Movies of the 2020s So Far," writing that "While it doesn’t seem like a series of conversations would make for an engaging film, director Sarah Polley ensures that each character is defined by much more than a talking point."